Life and Colour

 I grew up knowing that I felt differently in different spaces.

-It was something that my mother always reminded me of and I have spent most of my adult life working to understand the many aspects of my experience of space; physically, emotionally and metaphorically.
-Spoiler alert, my biggest fear is the concept of ‘outer space’, and as such ‘cosy’ is my jam (Gen Z; jam is Millenial for ‘vibe’).
+I have spent most of my adult life working to understand the aspects of my experience of space; physically, emotionally and metaphorically.

-Life choices and curveballs have landed me in certain spaces for long periods of time and whilst some things (children, covid, ill-health) taught me to hone my understanding of this from an interiors perspective, it wasn’t until interiors became an actual hindrance in my life that understanding colour, light and design went from something nice to something necessary.
+Life choices and curveballs have landed me in spaces for periods of time (children, covid, ill-health) but it wasn’t until interiors became an actual hindrance in my life that understanding colour, light and design went from something nice to something necessary.
 And it’s how I see and work with them today.

 I didn’t know much about cataracts until my husband was diagnosed with it just after we had our first child.
-Usually experienced as a milkiness or haziness to one’s vision, it generally requires surgery to correct the lens, which he had on both his eyes at 35.
-Given the other operations he had had and how busy life had become with a baby, we hadn’t anticipated the change in our life after the cataracts surgery but it became apparent to us, quickly, that what things looked like wasn’t the issue.
-His new lenses now experienced light and colour differently, and that profoundly effected how he felt in a space, and subsequently how we all felt and familied wherever we were.
+We hadn’t anticipated the change in our life after the cataracts surgery but it became apparent to us, quickly, that what things looked like wasn’t the issue.
+His new lenses now experienced light and colour differently, which effected his sensory experience and that profoundly effected how he felt in a space, and subsequently how we all felt and familied.

-We’ve all heard about and are likely dabbling with the benefits of changes to diet, exercise, stress, sleep, fresh air, spending time with loved ones… but until 6 years ago, I hadn’t seriously considered how much we’d all benefit from understanding colour and light in our home and how it affected us all differently.
-And when I got clear on it, it wasn’t just my husband who was benefitting from it, it was me and my daughter also.
-Societally, we are much more aware of our nervous system, and the effects our surroundings have on it, but until it impacts any of us so negatively and so regularly, we don’t always seek to see, understand or work with it.
+We all understand the benefits of changes to diet, exercise, stress, sleep, fresh air, spending time with loved ones…but until 6 years ago, I hadn’t seriously considered how much we’d all benefit from understanding colour and light in our home, and how it affected us all differently.
+When I got clear on it, it wasn’t just my husband who was benefitting from it.

-It might seem obvious to most people that moving house would the best option and it has been on the cards for the whole time since we’ve lived here.
-Long story short, in a decade of looking we are yet to find a plot and location that works (for hospitals, family and work) that we love as much as we do currently (and can afford).
-So, as someone who likes a challenge, operation light and airy, but cosy cottage, with a less than light an airy box to play with commenced, and continues today.
+It might seem obvious to most people that moving house would the best option but for someone who likes a challenge, operation light and airy, but cosy cottage, with a less than light an airy box to play with commenced continues today.

-We have had a plan for about the last 5 years to increase the light in our home and to extend it to help.
-It has required us to get many ducks in a row and I have ached over every inch of the design of the house to understand the best combination that will work for us with all the restrictions we have personally and through our conservation and green belt planning restrictions.
-We can’t change the size of the windows (we live in a strict conservation area) but we have done as many things as we can to bring light in, where it’s needed, and decoration and design does the rest.
+We have had a plan for the last 5 years to increase the light in our own home and to extend it to help.
+It requires many ducks in a row and I have ached over every inch of the design of the house to understand the best combination that will work for us with the restrictions (conservation, green belt etc).
+Where we are restricted on light. decoration and design does the rest.
 We’ve learned more intuitively about the needs of a home.
 We have literally felt our way through it.
 It’s how I naturally operate now and what felt like an annoying shift to have to make, I am now aware of how grateful I am for the skill it has given me.

 The Black and White of Colour